-With this 5 day itinerary you will get to explore both Lisbon and Porto as well as head out of the city to admire the palaces at Sintra.
+With this 5 day itinerary, you will get to explore both Lisbon and Porto as well as head out of the city to admire the palaces at Sintra.
 Get to see and understand the Portuguese heritage as you compare both cities – Lisbon, the capital of Portugal, is utterly charming with its iconic yellow trams and narrow streets yet it has nightlife on a part with Barcelona and Milan.
 Porto meanwhile, is a fusion of old and new, the place to enjoy authentic Portuguese culture with an eclectic twist.
+If on the other hand, you are visiting Spain on the same trip have a look at this Spain and Portugal itinerary,

 Disclaimer: This post contains affiliate links.
 This means that should you click on certain links, and then subsequently purchase a product, I will receive a small commission.
 It costs nothing extra to you but helps keep my site running.
 Thank you for supporting me in this way.